 10. Kubernetes Logging & Monitoring

-Most of the organizations will have a centralized logging and monitoring system and they prefer to integrate kubernetes with these systems.
+Most organizations will have a centralized logging and monitoring system and they prefer to integrate kubernetes with these systems.

-- How much log data will be generated.
+- Find out an estimate of how much log data will be generated.

 - Mechanisms to ingest Kubernetes logs into the logging systems considering huge data volume.